rokawh/easy-gen-auth/README.md

 - Health monitoring
 - Docker containerization
 - Database indexing for performance
+- Session management with automatic cleanup

 ## Tech Stack

 ### Frontend
 - React 18 with TypeScript
+- Mantine UI Framework (@mantine/core, @mantine/form, @mantine/hooks)
 - React Router for navigation
-- TailwindCSS for styling
+- TailwindCSS with tailwind-merge for styling
 - Axios for API calls
-- React Hook Form for form handling
+- React Query (@tanstack/react-query) for data fetching
+- Tabler Icons for UI icons
+- Emotion for CSS-in-JS

 ### Backend
-- NestJS with TypeScript
+- NestJS 11 with TypeScript
-- MongoDB with Mongoose
+- MongoDB with Mongoose ODM
-- JWT for authentication
+- JWT for authentication (with @nestjs/jwt)
+- Passport.js for authentication strategies
-- Class Validator for DTO validation
+- Class Validator & Class Transformer for DTO validation
 - Swagger/OpenAPI for documentation
 - Helmet for security headers
-- Winston for logging
+- Winston & nest-winston for logging
 - Throttler for rate limiting
 - Terminus for health checks
+- Compression for response optimization
+- Cookie Parser for cookie handling
+- Joi for configuration validation

 ## Prerequisites

 Before running the application, make sure you have one of the following:
 - Docker and Docker Compose installed (recommended)
 OR
-- Node.js (v18 or later)
+- Node.js (v20 or later)
 - MongoDB (v4.4 or later)
 - npm or yarn